 A clear explanation of benefits

 After payroll, the benefits program is often the number one overhead expense for employers.
 This “expense” should be viewed as an investment.
 It’s an investment in your number one resource – your employees.
 However, if you are not doing a great job of communicating with your employees about those benefits you are not getting the value from the money spent.
 Taking the time to communicate with your employees in a way that is clear and easy to understand will pay dividends to you.
-According to the study, 59% of employees state health/wellness benefits are important and drive loyalty and 74% of employees gain peace of mind by achieving financial wellbeing through benefits.
+According to the study, 59% of employees’ state health/wellness benefits are important and drive loyalty and 74% of employees gain peace of mind by achieving financial wellbeing through benefits.

 Employee communication should include a variety of mediums.
-As previously stated employee value to face to face communications, but your communications strategy should include other mediums such as printed materials, electronic information provided via email or websites or apps.
+As previously stated employee value face to face communications, but your communications strategy should include other mediums such as printed materials, electronic information provided via email, websites or apps.

 A simplified enrollment and engagement experience